Frank O. Sherrill papers

 This collection primarily consists of newspaper clippings and correspondence collected by Frank O. Sherrill in 1963.
 Letters in this collection are mainly written to Sherrill or his colleagues from members of the public, and either support S&W Cafeteria's segregation policy or ask the restaurant to serve black patrons alongside whites.
-The bulk of clippings relate to the issue of segregation or integration of public accommodations, and come from newspapers or magazines including the Roanoke World News (of Roanoke VA), The Greensboro Daily News, the Charlotte Observer, the Durham Morning Herald, the Daily Advance (of Lynchburg, VA) and the US News & World Report.
-The collection also includes a selective patronage list published by the Christian Inter-Racial Witness Association that lists businesses boycotted by the NAACP, petitions in favor of segregation, and a telegram send by President John F. Kennedy, inviting Sherrill to the White House to attend a conference on racial integration.
+The bulk of clippings relate to the issue of segregation or integration of public accommodations, and come from newspapers or magazines including the Roanoke World News (of Roanoke VA), The Greensboro Daily News, the Charlotte Observer, the Durham Morning Herald, the Daily Advance (of Lynchburg, VA) and the US News S&W World Report.
+The collection also includes a selective patronage list published by the Christian Inter-Racial Witness Association that lists businesses boycotted by the NAACP, petitions in favor of segregation, and a telegram sent by President John F. Kennedy, inviting Sherrill to the White House to attend a conference on racial integration.

 - Sherrill, Frank O. (Frank Odell) (Person)

 Language of Materials

 Conditions Governing Access

 Some material may be copyrighted or restricted.
 It is the patron's obligation to determine and satisfy copyright or other case restrictions when publishing or otherwise distributing materials found in the collections.